-IL-10 subfamily: IL-10, IL-19, IL-20, IL-22, IL-24, and IL-26 are from the IL-10 subfamily[77].
+IL-10 subfamily: This subfamily consists of IL-10, IL-19, IL-20, IL-22, IL-24, and IL-26[77].
 In a clinical study, polymorphisms in IL-19 increased susceptibility to HBV infection in children[78].
 IL-19 inhibits the progression from NAFLD to NASH in vitro, while its deficiency in mice leads to pro-inflammatory cytokine expression in the liver[79].
 IL-22 positively affects liver inflammation and impaired hepatic regeneration in AH patients and reduces ethanol-induced liver steatohepatitis in mice[38,80].
 IL-22 exerts hepatoprotective effects in NAFLD-related liver fibrosis and injury[51,81,82].
 However, the role of IL-22 in viral hepatitis is controversial, wherein some studies have reported its positive effects[83], while others indicated that it promotes liver fibrosis and HCC[84,85].
 IL-22 exerts pro-tumorigenic effects on hepatocytes in HCC, while IL-22 BP ameliorates liver carcinogenesis[86].
 IL-22 overexpression promotes HCC progression, while metformin treatment suppresses IL-22-induced liver cell proliferation, migration, and invasion by reacting with the Hippo signaling pathway[87].

 IL-17 subfamily: The IL-17 subfamily comprises IL-17A, IL-17B, IL-17C, IL-17D, IL-17E, and IL-17F[88].
 IL-17 expression and the methylation status of its gene promoter can enhance CHB progression[89].
 Polymorphisms in the IL-17 gene are related to HCV infection in humans[90,91].
 In NAFLD, IL-17 promotes M1 macrophage polarization and exacerbates the hepatic inflammatory response, accelerating NAFLD progression in mice[92].
 High-fat diets lead to IL-17A expression, accelerate NAFLD progression by inhibiting fatty acid β oxidation, and promote triglyceride accumulation[93].
 This prevents fibrosis in steatohepatitis in mice by inhibiting IL-17-mediated inflammation[94].
-In an experimental model of alcohol-induced HCC, IL-17 promotes HCC by regulating the inflammatory response of macrophages and cholesterol synthesis among fatty hepatocytes[9].
+In an experimental model of alcohol-induced HCC, IL-17 promotes HCC by regulating the inflammatory response of macrophages and cholesterol synthesis in fatty hepatocytes[9].
 IL-17 can also promote non-ASH and HCC[95].
-Particularly, IL-17A can enhance HCC invasion via the AKT pathway and restrict the autophagy of HCC cells by inhibiting Bcl2 degradation[96,97].
+In particular, IL-17A can enhance HCC invasion via the AKT pathway and restrict the autophagy of HCC cells by inhibiting Bcl2 degradation[96,97].
 IL-17 can improve HepG2 cell proliferation in vitro and in vivo by activating the IL-2/STAT6 pathway[98].

 Chemokine α subfamily: Endoplasmic reticulum stress induces IL-8 transcription and inhibits interferon reactivity in human hepatocytes to increase HBV proliferation[99].
 Interferon induces IL-8 to inhibit the production of HBV surface antigen using human hepatocytes[100].
 Blocking the recruitment effect of IL-8 on neutrophils can reverse ASH in mice[101,102].
-In NAFLD, liver TLR2 expression is positively associated with circulating IL-8 Levels.
+In NAFLD, liver TLR2 expression is positively associated with circulating IL-8 levels.
 TLR2-mediated pathways are critical for NAFLD/NASH progression, and NASH progression is slower in TLR2 knockout mouse models than in wild-type mouse models[103].
 HBV-induced IL-8 inhibits antitumor immunity and elevates HCC metastasis[104].
 IL-8 promotes the upregulated signaling of integrin-β3 and HCC cell invasion by activating the PI3K/Akt pathway[105].
 Thus, inhibiting IL-8 expression can suppress HCC growth[106,107].

 TNF